TSlex/StardewValley/ItemResearchSpawner/README.md

 ![](screenshot.png)

+### Modes:

+This mod has two modes:

+* __"Spawn" mode__ - [Terraria Journey mode](https://terraria.fandom.com/wiki/Journey_Mode#Duplication) like mode.
+  Research the items and afterward give as much as you want.
+Different items have different amount of quantity needed for research completion, depends on item category.

+* __"Buy" mode__ - [Minecraft ProjectE mod](https://ftb.fandom.com/wiki/ProjectE) like mode.
+  Works almost like "Spawn" mode, but here you need to spend money to get the item.
+Returning the item (selling) will increase your balance.
+In this mode all researches required only one item.

+See [commands](#commands) to know how to change mode and prices for "Buy" mode

 ### Usage:

 Press `R` on your keyboard (configurable) to open the menu.

 In the menu you can...

 + Change item quality by clicking the quality button.
 + Change category filters by clicking the dropdown.
 + Scroll items with your mouse scroll wheel.